open-telemetry/opentelemetry-java-instrumentation/README.md

 ### Available exporters
 Currently two exporters are available and bundled with this project.
 They area available under the ```exporter-adapters``` directory.

-#### Dummy Exporter
+#### Logging Exporter
-The dummy exporter simply prints the name of the span along with its attributes to stdout.
+The logging exporter simply prints the name of the span along with its attributes to stdout.
 It is used manly for testing and debugging.
 It takes a single configuration parameter.

 System property | Environment variable | Purpose
 --- | --- | ---
-ota.exporter.dummy.prefix | OTA_EXPORTER_DUMMY_PREFIX | A string that is printed in front of the span name and attributes.
+ota.exporter.logging.prefix | OTA_EXPORTER_LOGGING_PREFIX | A string that is printed in front of the span name and attributes.

 #### Jaeger exporter
 A simple wrapper for the Jaeger exporter of opentelemetry-java.
 It currently only supports gRPC as its communications protocol.